Marie Trintignant: Murder

 In 2003, Trintignant traveled to Vilnius, Lithuania, with her mother and her boyfriend, Bertrand Cantat, so she and her mother could finish work on Colette, une femme libre, a television movie in which Trintignant played the starring role.
-On 26 July, Trintignant was in a hotel room in Vilnius when, according to Cantat, Trintignant received a text from her husband.
+On 26 July, Trintignant was in a hotel room in Vilnius when, according to Cantat, Trintignant received a text from her ex husband.
 Cantat flew into a jealous rage, and he beat Trintignant severely.
 Seven hours later, Trintignant's brother summoned emergency services to check the hotel room.
 When they arrived, Trintignant had slipped into a deep coma.
 She was transported to a hospital in Vilnius the next day; later, she was moved to the Hartmann Clinic, a hospital in Neuilly-sur-Seine, as her mother stated, "If she is to die, I want her to die in France."
 Trintignant died in Neuilly from swelling of the brain at the age of 41 on 1 August 2003.